mitchallen/richmond/README.md

 As of 0.3.0 can also call the constructor passing in the options for __setup__.

 The constructor will still initialize internal values, but then call __setup__ with the options as a final step.
-If you pass in the options, there would no need to call __setup__ later, saving a step and simplifying your code.
+If you pass in the options, there would no need to call __setup__ later.
+That will save you a step and simplify your code.

     Richmond = require('richmond');
     micro = new Richmond(options);